 It’s not an everyday role, and so most people don’t have any experience acting as executor – and not knowing or understanding your role can certainly increase anxieties about what you should (or shouldn’t) be doing.
 This guide provides a brief summary of some of the critical aspects of an executor.

-Executor’s duties and requirements are set out in Queensland’s Succession Act 1981.
+The duties and requirements for executors are set out in Queensland’s Succession Act 1981.
 In summary, an executor’s duty is to:

 - Organise a funeral for the deceased person, including making arrangements for burial or cremation of the deceased person.